-The MDS Oral Histories Project aims to capture personal accounts of advances in the field of Movement Disorders - from 1817, when the first paper on Parkinson's disease was published, through the discovery of the underpinnings of levodopa and the founding of The Movement Disorder Society and its continued growth.
+The MDS Oral Histories Project aims to capture personal accounts of advances in the field of Movement Disorders - from 1817, when the first paper on Parkinson's disease was published, through the discovery of the underpinnings of levodopa and the founding of the International Parkinson and Movement Disorder Society and its continued growth.

 The views expressed in these interviews are solely those of the interviewee and are recounted here for historical purposes.
-These views do not necessarily reflect the views of The Movement Disorder Society.
+These views do not necessarily reflect the views of the International Parkinson and Movement Disorder Society.

 - Werner Poewe interviewed by

 - Warren Olanow interviewed by

 - Alim Benabid interviewed by